 Example of indirect material is stores consumed for repair and maintenance work, small tools, fuel, and lubricating oil, etc. Examples of indirect wages are wages for maintenance work, holding pay, etc. Example of an indirect expense is training expense, depreciation of factory shed, the insurance premium for plant and machinery, factory shed, etc.

 In most manufacturing operations, the production of the main product is accompanied by the production of a sub-product, which has a specific value on sale.
 Another term for sub-product is by-product because its production is not consciously undertaken but results out of the production of the main or primary product.
-An example is (i) molasses is by-product of sugar, (ii) buttermilk is the by-product of a dairy which produces butter and cheese, etc.
+An example is (i) molasses is a by-product of sugar, (ii) buttermilk is the by-product of a dairy which produces butter and cheese, etc.

 It is usually difficult to ascertain the cost of the product.
 Moreover, its value usually forms a small portion of the main product.
 Treatment of such income is as “Miscellaneous Income.”
-Still, the correct treatment would be to credit the sale value of the by-product to manufacturing account to reduce to that extent the cost incurred to manufacture the main product.
+Still, the correct treatment would be to credit the sale value of the by-product to the manufacturing account to reduce to that extent the cost incurred to manufacture the main product.

 M/s ABC produces soaps in their factory.
 The following are the details available about the manufacturing activities year ended 31.03.2017.
 Prepare and Calculate Cost of Goods Manufactured Statement for company ABC year ended 31.03.2017.

 #1 – Working Note 1 (WN1) – Direct Wages